 as well as the two pharmacies in the village, the NHS find a Pharmacy website allows you to search for local late night pharmacies & pharmacies that should be open now (you will need to enter your postcode and select suitable options)

-Defibrillator locations (for information - if you need to use a public defibrillator, dial 999 now!) - Heartsafe (needs postcode) and a slightly out of date list from Lymm Round Table (a defibrillator is to be installed outside Elma's restaurant, opposite the Cross in the village centre, from September 2021)
+Defibrillator locations (for information - if you need to use a public defibrillator, dial 999 now!) - Lymm Parish Council maintain a list of locations, Heartsafe (needs postcode) and a there an increasingly out of date list from Lymm Round Table

 Power & Utilities